 If we wanted to invent a classical replacement for the idiom from head to toe, we might choose from petasus to talaria.
-The latter is one of those words — like aglet for the little tube at the end of a shoelace or philtrum for the ridges in the middle of the upper lip — that identify something we know well but usually can’t name.
+The latter is one of those words — like aglet for the little tube at the end of a shoelace or philtrum for the groove in the upper lip below the nostrils — that identify something we know well but usually can’t name.

 The two words petasus and talaria — and a third, caduceus — are associated with Hermes, the Greek herald and messenger of the gods whom the Romans knew as Mercury.
 He’s usually portrayed as having wings on his sandals.
 The Romans called these talaria, a plural noun from the adjective talaris, relating to the ankle, from talus, ankle.

 Hermes was given his talaria by his father Zeus, who also gave him a low-crowned, broad-rimmed traveller’s cap of a type well-known in classical times and which Greeks called a petasus.
 In later times, the hat changed to a brimless one with wings on, but it kept the name.

 The third traditional item of equipment of Hermes and Mercury, the caduceus, was the wand of office of a Greek or Roman herald (it’s from Greek kerux, a herald), which usually had two snakes wound around a wooden staff.
 Long ago, this became confused with another rod, the staff of Asclepius, the god of healing, which only had the one snake; the twin-snake version of Hermes and Mercury replaced it and remains common as a symbol of medicine.

 Support this website!

 Donate via PayPal.
 Select your currency from the list and click Donate.